Last updated: 21 December 2020

 We usually store your information on our secure servers in the United Kingdom.

-However, where we use third parties to process your information for us, for any reason detailed in our Terms and Conditions, we may transfer your information to, and store it and process it inside or outside the European Economic Area.
+However, where we use third parties to process your information for us, for any reason detailed in our Terms and Conditions, we may transfer your information to, and store it and process it inside or outside the UK or European Economic Area.
 This could be for (but isn’t limited to) the following purposes:

 a) If you’ve agreed with us and your employer that we’ll provide them with your trading activity and account balance details.